wqkenqing/daydoc/source/_posts/王阁/工作/旸谷数据中心/CDH基础环境部署.md

 CREATE DATABASE oozie DEFAULT CHARACTER SET utf8; CREATE USER 'oozie'@'%'IDENTIFIED BY 'oozie'; GRANT ALL PRIVILEGES ON oozie.* TO 'oozie'@'%' IDENTIFIED BY 'oozie'; GRANT ALL PRIVILEGES ON *.* TO 'oozie'@'%' IDENTIFIED BY 'oozie' WITH GRANT OPTION;

+CREATE DATABASE sentry DEFAULT CHARACTER SET utf8; CREATE USER 'sentry'@'%'IDENTIFIED BY 'sentry'; GRANT ALL PRIVILEGES ON sentry.* TO 'sentry'@'%' IDENTIFIED BY 'sentry'; GRANT ALL PRIVILEGES ON *.* TO 'sentry'@'%' IDENTIFIED BY 'sentry' WITH GRANT OPTION;

 ## 刷新mysql的权限列表
 FLUSH PRIVILEGES;